IOS 15: Hide IP address for external content in Mail

 In the Mail app, the user can enable the setting to hide their IP address when downloading external content that may be present in a mail message.
 In this way it is possible to privately download this external content without being tracked by spammers or commercial companies that have inserted them without the user's knowledge.

 Hide My Email

 Hide My Email creates random email addresses that forward to the inbox so e-mail can be sent and received anonymously.

 iCloud Private Relay

 Private Relay masks the user's IP address in Safari, preserving the region without revealing the actual location.
 It also protects the DNS query resolution and insecure HTTP traffic in all apps.

 Built-in one-time password authenticator With Autofill

 The built-in authenticator allows iOS devices to be used to generate verification codes for additional sign-in security of accounts.
 There is no need to download a separate app because it is integrated into the OS.
 The verification codes are automatically filled when a user signs in to the site.

 WPA3 Hotspot

 Hotspot connections now can also use the WPA3 security protocol.

 Tethering to/from older iOS devices is not possible as WPA2 compatibility is not fully supported.

-Apple Support have said that if enough people put in a feature request they might fix this issue.